BelaM80/Portfolio/README.md

 # Portfolio
-A short introcustion of myself
+A short introduction of myself